Get a quote

 Acceptance Criteria

-While the user story is the idea, acceptance criteria outline the specific conditions that the story must meet to be considered complete.
-These conditions are often written as bullet points and might include scenarios, edge cases, or expected behaviors.
-Without them, teams can interpret the same story in slightly different ways.
+While the user story captures the idea, acceptance criteria define the conditions that must be met before the story is considered complete.
+These conditions reduce ambiguity and help everyone interpret the same story in the same way.

-• Shoppers smoothly proceed to checkout without creating accounts.
+• Shoppers can proceed to checkout without creating an account.

-• Shoppers can enter required information (e.g., name, shipping address, email, and payment details) during checkout.
+• Shoppers can enter required information such as name, shipping address, email, and payment details during checkout.

 • The system validates all required fields before allowing the user to place an order.